adriennepaquin/ar-practice-student-grading-tracker/README.md

 - `Exam#class_average`
   - returns the class average grade for an exam (the average of all the exam's studentExams)
 - `Exam.used_exams`
-  - retuns an array of exams that have been taken by more than 0 students
+  - returns an array of exams that have been taken by more than 0 students
 - `Exam.lowest_average`
   - returns the exam instance that has been used with the lowest class average grade
 - `Exam.drop_lowest_average`